-The UC Berkeley Emeriti Association (UCBEA) is an independent active advocate of Emeriti interests, acting through campus and systemwide organizations, such as the Council of Emeriti Associations (CUCEA), and the UCB Academic Senate Faculty Welfare Committee, giving emeriti a voice in many decisions made on Campus and at the Office of the President.
+The UC Berkeley Emeriti Association (UCBEA) is an official support group of UC Berkeley.
+We serve as an active advocate of Emeriti interests, acting through campus and systemwide organizations, such as the Council of University of California Emeriti Associations (CUCEA), and the UCB Academic Senate Faculty Welfare Committee, giving emeriti a voice in many decisions made on Campus and at the Office of the President.
 The Berkeley Emeriti also have a national and international voice as members of the Association of Retirement Organizations in Higher Education (www.arohe.org)

 The activities of UCBEA include: